Svenska – English

 Gyllenståhl the investor

 So how did Gabriel Gyllenståhl acquire his great wealth?
-One document in particular would seem to answer this question.
+One document in particular is of importance when trying to find an answer to this question.
 When his daughter Märta Christina was courted by two competing rivals, one of whom seemed to be in financial difficulties, her stepmother wrote to her:

 Clearly, then, he did not acquire his wealth overnight, but rather had to work hard for it.